OUR LATEST VIDEOS

 15020 Cinco Park Road, Katy

 This park opened in 2015 and has one of the best playgrounds in Houston.
 The unique design is unlike most area parks - this isn't your run-of-the-mill plastic slide with a set of swings.
 Speaking of swings - there are a ton to choose from of varying designs, and next to the massive slide is a collection of soft blue blocks for kids to build...whatever they want!
-There is also a pavilion you can use for parties or gatherings, but the management company, Willow Fork Drainage District, does not take reservations, so it's first-come, first-served.
-Note: There are currently no restrooms at this park, so plan ahead or bring a portable potty for younger kids.
+There is also a pavilion you can use for parties or gatherings, but the management company does not take reservations, so it's first-come, first-served.
+A new restroom building with two family areas makes it easy to spend the day exploring the sensory garden, crossing the musical bridge, learning at the interactive water cycle wall, and more.

 Discovery Green - Inner Loop